 The double ankle sweep is another fundamental BJJ grappling movement for white belts.

-Therefore, you should be familiar with and understand this beautiful movement from your very first days on the mat.
+Therefore, you should know and understand this beautiful movement from your first mat day.

 Otherwise, the double ankle sweep technique can be performed effectively from a closed guard, among other positions.